 Watchdog formed to maintain environmental standards post Brexit

-Statutory watchdog ‘with teeth’ to hold ministers publicly accountable on environmental standards during and after the Brexit transition, in a draft environmental governance bill to be published in the autumn, the Department for Environment, Food and Rural Affairs (DEFRA) announces in recent consultation.
+Plans for a statutory watchdog ‘with teeth’ that will hold ministers publicly accountable on environmental standards during and after the Brexit transition, are proposed in consultation by the Department for Environment, Food and Rural Affairs (Defra).

 Monitoring and reporting is only effective if it is backed up by compliance and effective enforcement.Emma Crane,